kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 The same can be done by any descheduling controller (instead of an HPA) to re-balance a set of Pods to comply with de/scheduling rules.

+### Future Improvements
+- The `EvictionRequestSpec` and `EvictionRequestStatus` are extendable and `EvictionRequest` can support the eviction of objects other than pods in the future.
+This can be achieved by adding a `pvcRef` to the `.spec.target`, for example.
+In this case, we would expect either `.spec.target.podRef` or `.spec.target.pvcRef` to be present.
+This allows us to support any type in the future.

 ### Test Plan